col3name/tts/README.md

-### Simple bot for twitch, who can speech message from chat
+### Simple bot for twitch, who can speech message from chat, NO required login

 ### Requirements